henryhale/xterminal/docs/guide/index.md

 - **Performance**: Prioritize performance optimizations to ensure a smooth and responsive CLI experience, even with large outputs or complex interactions.

 - **Flexibility**: Enable developers to customize and extend the library to meet the specific requirements of their applications.
 Provide a solid foundation while allowing for easy integration and customization.

-We appreciate your interest in this project, and we hope that it will empower you to create impressive web-based command-line interfaces for your applications.